Pin bar stock trading price action method

 Combining with Moving Averages

-Pin bars that form after stock trading price touches a Fibonacci retracement level can also be used as signals to enter the stock trading market.
+Pin bars that form after stock trading price touches a Fib retracement level also can be used as signals to enter the stock trading market.

 These trading patterns are often created near extremes in market swings, and they often happen at after false breakouts.
 This is why this pattern is used to place trades in the opposite direction of the tail.